folio-org/okapi/doc/guide.md

 order controlled by the level integer setting in the module registration configuration.

-Although Okapi accepts HTTP 1.0 requests, it uses HTTP 1.1 with chunked encoding to make the connections to the modules.
+Although Okapi accepts both HTTP 1.0 and HTTP 1.1 requests, it uses HTTP 1.1 with chunked encoding to make the connections to the modules.

 We envision that different kinds of modules will carry different level